Job Search Masterclass Job Search Strategy and Planning

 Common Questions

-Focus on what you can do instead of your personality.
-Forget labels like "Guru" or "Visionary."
-Use clear skill words like Technical Writer, Data Analyst, or System Builder.
-Let your specific skills speak for you, so you don't have to be a loud salesperson.
+Focus on what you can do rather than how you communicate.
+Replace personality labels like "Guru" or "Visionary" with clear skill words: Technical Writer, Data Analyst, or System Builder.
+Specific skill terms do the selling for you, so your profile speaks before you ever need to pitch yourself in a conversation.

-Find Connecting Keywords.
-Look at the job you want and find words that are used in both your old field and the new one.
-Change the technical words from your old job to common terms like Managing People, Improving Workflows, or Increasing Sales.
-You aren't starting over; you are just renaming the value you already have for a new group.
+Yes.
+Look for connecting keywords, words used in both your current field and your target field.
+Translate technical terms from your old role into universally recognized concepts like Managing People, Improving Workflows, or Increasing Revenue.
+You aren't starting over; you're reframing the value you already have for a new audience.

 Create Your Authority Language